alloy/relational-theory/README.md

 $ yarn install
 ```

-Then starg the development server with:
+Then start the development server with:

 ```
 $ yarn start